-- Check the engine oil level and add if necessary. - Check the engine coolant level and add if necessary. - Check the windshield washer fluid level and add if necessary.
+- · Check the engine oil level and add if necessary. - · Check the engine coolant level and add if necessary. - · Check the windshield washer fluid level and add if necessary.

-See these items in the Index for information on how to check them.
+See the Index under these items for information on how to check them.